aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ?
 Do you want to update code for your updated GraphQL API (Y/n) Y

 ?
-Do you want to generate GraphQL statements (queries, mutations and subscription) based on your schema types?
-This will overwrite your current graphql queries, mutations and subscriptions (Y/n) Y
+This will overwrite your current graphql queries, mutations and subscriptions Y
 ```
-You will then see a series of output as Amplify builds and deploys the app's CloudFormation Templates, creating the app infrastucture in your AWS account.
+You will then see a series of output messages as Amplify builds and deploys the app's CloudFormation Templates, creating the app infrastucture in your AWS account.

 Resources being created in your account include: